sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 * **[Newton]** (Mac, iPhone, iPad, Apple Watch) – Also for Android and Windows.
 Billed as "supercharged emailing", Newton is a true attempt to rethink the user experience of email to minimise distractions and promote productivity and focus, but in this I've found its reach sometimes exceeds its grasp.
 Newton has had two public brushes with death over the years, but has been [under new ownership][Newton under new ownership] since early 2020.
 At $50/year, the full feature set is not cheap but is one I'm happy to pay for if it delivers on its promise.

-* **[Spark]** (Mac, iPhone, iPad, Apple Watch) – Seemingly the most polished option, with plenty of custom UI touches and integrations with other popular apps in the Apple ecosystem, Spark is from [Readdle], purveyors of several attractively-designed productivity apps that I've happily pair for over the years before seeing them [sherlocked] by Apple's built-in features ([Documents], [Scanner Pro]) or overtaken by a more actively-developed competitor ([Calendars]).
+* **[Spark]** (Mac, iPhone, iPad, Apple Watch) – Seemingly the most polished option, with plenty of custom UI touches and integrations with other popular apps in the Apple ecosystem, Spark is from [Readdle], purveyors of several attractively-designed productivity apps that I've happily paid for over the years before seeing them [sherlocked] by Apple's built-in features ([Documents], [Scanner Pro]) or overtaken by a more actively-developed competitor ([Calendars]).
 I worry that Spark's paid features are all for team-based email workflows.
-Is there really a market for that?
+Is there really a big enough market for that?

 And here are a bunch more that I discarded after a first look: